Banff-Jasper-Rocky Mountain House Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment reached 15,670 in June 2025, it gained 240 jobs from May and declined by 670 jobs year-over-year.
+• Total local employment stands at 14,910 in November 2025, it decreased by 50 jobs from October and fell by 290 jobs year-over-year.

 Employment Trends